Drupal Enterprise: Managing Multiple Environments

 Your Drupal site will consist of three environments:

-A development enviroment with a URL of site.dev.umn.edu (or site-dev.umn.edu)
+- A development (or 'dev') environment with a URL of site.dev.umn.edu

-A staging environment with a URL of site.stg.umn.edu (or site-stg.umn.edu)
+- A staging (or 'stage') environment with a URL of site.stg.umn.edu

-A production environment with a URL of site.umn.edu
+- A production (or 'prod') environment with a URL of site.umn.edu

 This is the public facing site where people go to consume your content.
 This is also where the contributors add content to the site.

-It may sometimes be necessary to copy the site from one environment to another.
-An example would be adding a new module after a site has been launched.
-The module should be tested in the development environment, but needs to be tested against content that only exists in the production environment.
+You may need to copy the site from one environment to another.
+An example would be adding a theme update after a site has been launched.